abphilip-codes/Codechef_Competitions/July21/Starters6/README.md

 <br />

 ```
+3. During a fight with the Joker, Batman's eyes lose the capability to distinguish
+between some pairs of colors.
+Each color has an integer ID from 1 to N. There are
+M lists where each color belongs to exactly one list.
+Batman can distinguish colors belonging to different lists, but he cannot distinguish colors belonging to the same
-3. Given an array A1,A2…AN, find the minimum number of operations (possibly zero)
+list.
+Given a strip of L colors, find the different number of segments Batman will
-required to convert all integers in A to 0

-In one operation, you choose a non-negative integer p (p≥0), select at most K
-indices in the array A, and for each selected index i, replace Ai with Ai⊕2^p.
-Here, ⊕ denotes bitwise XOR.
+see as a result of his disability.
+Two positions of the strip are said to belong to
+the same segment if they are adjacent on the strip and Batman cannot distinguish their
+colors.
+See the sample explanation for clarity.

-Input
+Input Format

-    The first line contains an integer T - the number of test cases.
+    The first line contains an integer T, the number of test cases.
-    Then T test cases follow.
+    Then the test cases follow.
-    The first line of each test case contains two integers N, K - the
+    The first line contain three integers N, M, and L - the number of colors, the
-    size of the array and the maximum number of elements you can select
+    number of lists, and the length of the strip, respectively.
-    in an operation.
+    Each of the next M lines describes a list.
+It begins with an integer Ki,
+    the length of the i-th list, followed by Ki integers Ai1,Ai2,…,AiKi - the color
+    IDs of the i-th list.
-    The second line of each test case contains N integers A1,A2…AN
+    The next line contains L integers S1,S2,…,SL - the color IDs of the strip.

-Output
+Output Format

-    For each test case, output the minimum number of operations to make all
+    For each test case, output in a single line the answer to the problem.
-    elements of the array 0

 Constraints

-    1≤T≤10^5
-    1≤N,K≤10^5
-    0≤Ai≤10^9
-    The sum of N over all test cases does not exceed 2*10^5

-Subtasks

-    Subtask #1 (100 points): Original Constraints
+    1≤T≤10
+    1≤M≤N≤10^5
+    1≤L≤10^5
+    1≤Ki,Aij,Si≤N
+    ∑Mi=1Ki=N

+    Each color belongs to exactly one list.

-Sample Input
+Sample Input 1

+    3
+    2 2 2
+    1 2
+    1 1
+    2 1
+    2 2 4
+    1 1
+    1 2
+    1 2 2 1
+    3 2 3
+    2 1 3
+    1 2
+    1 3 1

+Sample Output 1

+    2
+    3
     1
-    3 2
-    3 6 10

-Sample Output

-    5

 Explanation

-    Here is one way to achieve [0,0,0]
-    from [3,6,10] in 5

-Operations:

-    Choose p=0 and indices {1}.
-Now A becomes [2,6,10].
-    Choose p=1 and indices {1,2}.
-Now A becomes [0,4,10]
-    Choose p=1 and indices {3}.
-Now A becomes [0,4,8]
-    Choose p=2 and indices {2}.
-Now A becomes [0,0,8]
-    Choose p=3 and indices {3}.
-Now A becomes [0,0,0]

-    It can be shown that at least 5 operations are required.
+    Test Case 1: Since the strip is composed of colors from different lists, the
+    answer is the length of the strip, which is 2.
+    Test Case 2: The first and second index have colors from different lists, and the
+    third and fourth index have colors from different lists.
+So the strip is seen to
+    be composed of 3 consecutive segments.
+    Test Case 3: Since the strip is composed of colors from the same list, the answer
+    is 1 segment.
 ```
 <br />